devendranaga/linux-systems-programming-with-c/loops_and_conditional_statements.md

          printf("i value %d\n", i);
      }

+The initialiser sets the value of the variable to 1 and it gets executed only once.
+The condition then executes and if condition becomes satisfied the statements with in the for loop are executed.
+After the last statement is executed, the increment part of the for loop is executed and then the condition with in the for loop.
+The initializer will only be executed in the beginning.

 There can be cases where one needs to run the program forever.
 This forever programs we call infinite loops.

 The infinite loops can be written as the following: